Bluefin Bay Lakeside firepit

 Locking Mechanism

-The type of locking mechanism is very important to have a good camping knife.
-Often you’ll see knife manufacturers patterning their own type of lock.
-But they are usually variations of either a linear lock or a frame lock.
+The type of locking mechanism is very important for a good camping knife.
+Often, you’ll see knife manufacturers developing their own types of locks, but they are usually variations of either a liner lock or a frame lock.

 The most popular type of locking mechanism is the liner lock.
-They provide a more secure grip and are more difficult to pocket knife-lock.
-It uses a spring lock that can be opened and closed with one hand.
+It provides a secure hold and is designed to prevent accidental closure.
+It uses a spring-loaded liner that allows the knife to be opened and closed with one hand.

-Frame locks tend to be more secure as they rely on a piece of metal that slips into the place where the knife once was.
-By pushing the frame off to the side, you can easily fold the blade back in.
+Frame locks tend to be very secure, as they rely on a portion of the handle frame that moves to wedge against the blade tang, locking it in place.
+By pushing the frame to the side, you can easily fold the blade back in.

 The Best Pocket Knives for Camping